-• Our common unitholders have no contractual or legal right to receive distributions unless there is available cash at the end of each quarter as defined in our partnership agreement and the Preference Unit distributions have been paid.
-The determination of available cash is subject to

-- We are subject to restrictions on distributions under our financing agreements.
+- Our common unitholders have no contractual or legal right to receive distributions unless there is available cash at the end of each quarter as defined in our partnership agreement and the Preference Unit distributions have been paid.
+The determination of available cash is subject to the broad discretion of our board of directors to establish reserves and other limitations and to take into consideration our debt service obligations. - We are subject to restrictions on distributions under our financing agreements.
 Our financing agreements contain material financial tests and covenants that must be satisfied in order to pay distributions.
 If we are unable to satisfy the restrictions included in any of our financing agreements or are otherwise in default under any of those agreements, as a result of our debt levels or otherwise, we will not be able to make cash distributions to you, notwithstanding our stated cash distribution policy.
 These financial tests and covenants are described in this annual report in "Item 5.
-Operating and Financial Review and Prospects-B. Liquidity and Capital Resources". - We are required to make substantial capital expenditures to maintain and replace our fleet.
+Operating and Financial Review and Prospects -B. Liquidity and Capital Resources". - We are required to make substantial capital expenditures to maintain and replace our fleet.
 These expenditures may fluctuate significantly over time, particularly as our vessels near the end of their useful lives.
 In order to minimize these fluctuations, our partnership agreement requires us to deduct estimated, as opposed to actual, maintenance and replacement capital expenditures from the amount of cash that we would otherwise have available for distribution to our common unitholders.
 In years when estimated maintenance and replacement capital expenditures are higher than actual maintenance and replacement capital expenditures, the amount of cash available for distribution to common unitholders will be lower than if actual maintenance and replacement capital expenditures were deducted. - Although our partnership agreement requires us to distribute all of our available cash, our partnership agreement, including provisions contained therein requiring us to make cash distributions, may be amended.
 Our partnership agreement can be amended with the approval of a majority of the outstanding common units.
-GasLog owns common units representing a 31.1% ownership interest in us. - Even if our cash distribution policy is not modified or revoked, the amount of distributions we pay under our cash distribution policy and the decision to make any distribution are determined by our board of directors, taking into consideration the terms of our partnership agreement. - Under Section 51 of the Marshall Islands Act, we may not make a distribution to you if the distribution would cause our liabilities to exceed the fair value of our assets. - We may lack sufficient cash to pay distributions to our unitholders due to decreases in total operating revenues, decreases in hire rates, the loss of a vessel, increases in operating or general and administrative expenses, principal and interest payments on outstanding debt, taxes, working capital requirements, maintenance and replacement capital expenditures or anticipated cash needs.
+GasLog owns common units representing a 29.7% ownership interest in us. - Even if our cash distribution policy is not modified or revoked, the amount of distributions we pay under our cash distribution policy and the decision to make any distribution are determined by our board of directors, taking into consideration the terms of our partnership agreement. - Under Section 51 of the Marshall Islands Act, we may not make a distribution to you if the distribution would cause our liabilities to exceed the fair value of our assets. - We may lack sufficient cash to pay distributions to our unitholders due to decreases in total operating revenues, decreases in hire rates, the loss of a vessel, increases in operating or general and administrative expenses, principal and interest payments on outstanding debt, taxes, working capital requirements, maintenance and replacement capital expenditures or anticipated cash needs.
 See "Item 3.
 Key Information-D. Risk Factors" for a discussion of these factors.